Shaquille O'Neal: Toe surgery to departure (2002–2004)

 The Lakers made the playoffs in 2004 and lost to the Detroit Pistons in the 2004 NBA Finals.
 Lakers assistant coach Tex Winter said, "Shaq defeated himself against Detroit.
 He played way too passively.
 He had one big game ...
 He's always interested in being a scorer, but he hasn't had nearly enough concentration on defense and rebounding".
-After the series, O'Neal was angered by comments made by Lakers general manager Mitch Kupchak regarding O'Neal's future with the club, as well as by the departure of Lakers coach Phil Jackson at the request of Buss.
-O'Neal made comments indicating that he felt the team's decisions were centered on a desire to appease Bryant to the exclusion of all other concerns, and O'Neal promptly demanded a trade.
+After the series, O'Neal was angered by comments made by Lakers general manager Mitch Kupchak about O'Neal's future with the club and by the departure of Lakers coach Phil Jackson at the request of Buss.
+O'Neal indicated that he felt the team's decisions were centered on a desire to appease Bryant, and O'Neal promptly demanded a trade.
 Kupchak wanted the Dallas Mavericks' Dirk Nowitzki in return but Mavericks owner Mark Cuban refused to let his 7-footer go.
-However, Miami showed interest, and eventually the two clubs agreed on a trade.
-Winter said, "[O'Neal] left because he couldn't get what he wanted—a huge pay raise.
+After Miami showed interest in O'Neal, the two clubs agreed on a trade.
+Winter said, O'Neal "left because he couldn't get what he wanted—a huge pay raise.
 There was no way ownership could give him what he wanted.
 Shaq's demands held the franchise hostage, and the way he went about it didn't please the owner too much."